Hamilton's Stores (Yellowstone National Park): Expansion

-In 1953 Hamilton gained control of most park concessions with the purchase of stores at Mammoth Hot Springs and Canyon.
-Hamilton also operated bathhouses at Old Faithful from 1933, when he bought the geyser-fed pool from Henry Brothers until 1951, when they were demolished as inappropriate for a national park.
+In 1953 Hamilton gained control of most park concessions by purchasing stores at Mammoth Hot Springs and Canyon.
+Hamilton also operated bathhouses at Old Faithful from 1933, when he bought the geyser-fed pool from Henry Brothers, until 1951 when they were demolished as inappropriate for a national park.

-As a result of a 1998 change in National Park Service policy which eliminated preferences for established businesses in parks, Hamilton's Stores lost the concessions contract in Yellowstone to Delaware North in 2002, and ceased operations.
+As a result of a 1998 change in National Park Service policy which eliminated preferences for established businesses in parks, Hamilton's Stores lost the concessions contract in Yellowstone to Delaware North in 2002 and ceased operations.